RevEng/obsidian-assistant/README.md

 ## Features

 - Side-panel that provides chat with an LLM
-- Support for multiple LLM services (Ollama and OpenAI API-compatible services)
+- Support for multiple LLM services (Ollama, OpenAI API-compatible services, and Anthropic)
 - Vector search of chunks using embedding models from Ollama or OpenAI API-compatible services
 - Configuration options:
-  - LLM service selection (Ollama or OpenAI API-compatible)
+  - LLM service selection (Ollama, OpenAI API-compatible, and Anthropic)
   - LLM model selection
   - LLM service URL
-  - LLM API key (for OpenAI API-compatible services)
+  - LLM API key (for OpenAI API-compatible services and Anthropic)
   - LLM system prompt (optional; default is to use the API's default system prompt)
   - Vector search settings:
     - Toggle on/off